Speaker

 Full stack apps are great and all, but they're not all the code written for an application.
 "Full Stack" only means front-end and back-end code.
 As developers we write code for other scenarios where the available tooling is less than ideal.
 Let's take things a step further and create a Full Stack solution that uses C# for as much as possible.
 The backend web service, a frontend web app, CI/CD pipelines, and some Infrastructure as Code to manage creating/updating the cloud infrastructure.
 A couple lines of YAML, a bit of JSON, and whole lot of C# love.

-Writing the code for an application is an entire project, and then automating your cloud resources with Infrastructure as Code (IaC) is another entire project on top of that.
-You have to know what services your application needs, plus be an expert with your cloud provider of choice.
-Finally, you need to know the toolset you're using to create that cloud infrastructure.
+Writing the code for an application is an entire project, and then automating cloud resources with Infrastructure as Code (IaC) is another entire project on top of that.
+Writing IaC means you have to know what services the application needs, plus knowledge of the cloud provider hosting the app.
+Finally, you need to know the toolset you're using to provision the cloud infrastructure.

-As developers, this work usually doesn't fall on us, but we're the ones creating the application.
-We should be able to automate the cloud resources our application needs.
-And we should do it with code, the only way we know how.
+As developers, IaC usually doesn't fall on us, but we're the ones creating the application.
+We should be able to automate the creation of cloud resources our applications need.
+And we should do it with code, the best way we know how.

 Let's discuss what IaC is.
-Then we'll play with Pulumi, a tool for writing IaC using the programming languages we're used to.
+Then we'll write some IaC code using Pulumi, a tool for writing IaC using the programming languages we're used to.
 When we're done, you'll understand enough of the basics to add Pulumi IaC to your projects.

 Azure Managed Identities: Connect Without Connection Strings